Mihail Sebastian: Death

 On 29 May 1945, Mihail Sebastian was accidentally hit by a truck.

 Legacy

 In the 2000s, Sebastian's Journal gained a new audience in Western countries due to its lyrical, evocative style and the brutal honesty of its accounts.
 The manuscript of the journal was obtained by Harry From, who arranged for its publication in 1996, by the Romanian publishing house Humanitas.
 In 2004, American playwright David Auburn wrote a one-man play based on Sebastian's diary titled, The Journals of Mihail Sebastian.
 It debuted the same year in New York City and starred Stephen Kunken in the role of Mihail Sebastian.

-Sebastian's niece, Michelle Hechter, a French writer and translator, published in 2000 an autobiographical work titled M. et M. dealing extensively with her uncle's life and writings.
+Sebastian's niece, Michèle Hechter, a French writer and translator, published in 2000 an autobiographical work titled M. et M. dealing extensively with her uncle's life and writings.